GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Experiments

 \subsection{Invariance Matrix for Inspecting \ourst}

-A key insight from \ours is that each expert excels in generating invariant representations concerning a stochastic transform function.
-To delve into the modeling mechanism, we define an invariance matrix denoted as $I\in\mathbb{R}^{K\times K}$.
-This matrix quantifies the sensitivity of expert $\xi_i$ to the stochastic transform function $\tau_j$.
-Specifically, for $i\in [K]$ and $j\in [K]$, we have Ideally, for a given transform function, the representation produced by the corresponding expert should be most similar to the representation produced by the reference model.
-Therefore, we anticipate the the diagonal entries $I_{ii}$ to be smaller than the off-diagonal entries $I_{ij}$ for $j\neq i$ and $i=1,\ldots,K$.
-In Figure~\ref{fig:invariance_matrix}, we visualize the normalized invariance matrix computed for the Twitter dataset, revealing a pattern that aligns with our expectations.
-This demonstrates how \ours effectively adapts to various distribution shifts, indicating that our approach generates consistent invariant representations for specific transformations through the experts' contributions.
+A key insight from \ours is that each expert excels in generating invariant representations specifically for a shift component.
+To delve into the modeling mechanism, we denote $I\in\mathbb{R}^{K\times K}$ as an invariance matrix.
+This matrix quantifies the sensitivity of expert $\xi_i$ to the $j$-th shift component.
+Specifically, for $i\in [K]$ and $j\in [K]$, we have

+Ideally, for a given shift component, the representation produced by the corresponding expert should be most similar to the representation produced by the reference model.
+That is, the diagonal entries $I_{ii}$ should be smaller than the off-diagonal entries $I_{ij}$ for $j\neq i$ and $i=1,\ldots,K$.
+In Figure~\ref{fig:invariance_matrix}, we visualize the normalized invariance matrix computed for the Twitter dataset, revealing a pattern that aligns with the analysis.
+This demonstrates that \ours effectively adapts to various distribution shifts, indicating that our approach generates consistent invariant representations for each of the shift components.